 - How fair a decision was in terms of its effect on the personal circumstances of an individual or his/her family members

 It may sometimes be tricky to figure out if your complaint falls in the scope of what will be accepted by the CFT.
 You must work with a licensed immigration adviser to ensure your complaint does not get rejected.
-Contact us, at NZ Immigration Help, to take advantage of our 100% free consultation related to your case.
+Contact us, at NZ Immigration Help, to take advantage of our consultation related to your case.

 What happens to complaints that Immigration New Zealand does not handle directly?